 → Ronald, Bopoma Villages’ farming manager, samples kale from the garden

 Put food and animal waste into your compost, and put your garbage in a pit.
 Remove animal waste and garbage from yards and dwellings to minimize contamination.

 7. Dry Your Dishes

 Wet dishes are easily recontaminated with bacteria.
 Pot racks allow dishes to dry after washing, expose them to germ-killing sunlight, and keep them out of reach of children and animals.
-They cost very little but result in significant health benefits!
+It is a simple intervention with significant health benefits!

 → Mrs. Jani (left) poses beside her new pot rack